w3c/webextensions/proposals/public-suffix.md

 * If the domain has a known eTLD, attempt to navigate.
 * If the domain has an unknown eTLD, use a search engine.

+While this particular use case relates to the host browser itself, it is assumed that extensions may also need to determine if a user-provided string is a known domain, or can be assumed to be some other type of information.

 #### 5. Site-specific data

 Extensions sometimes need to associate data with a hostname's "site", which may be: